slonoed/slonoed.github.io/src/pages/r-dom/index.md

 ## Why not JSX?

 **Probably you should use JSX for your React project.
-It is a standard solution and used in documentation, tutorials, open source projects.**
+It is a standard solution and is used in documentation, tutorials, open source projects.**

 ## Why to use r-dom

-When ReactJS only started to gain popularity, there were many debates around using JSX with different arguments.
+When ReactJS was only starting to gain popularity, there were many debates around using JSX with different arguments.

-I don't want to raise these arguments again and instead share why I'm using plain JS syntax for ReactJS components and benefits it could bring.
+I don't want to raise these arguments again and instead I share why I'm using plain JS syntax for ReactJS components and the benefits it can bring.

 ### JavaScript